Free-Range Feet:

 October 26, 2026 ~ 10-11:15 am PST

-- Demonstrate easy Structural Reflexology techniques to release muscle strain affecting reflexes within these zones, to improve foot function and to positively affect reflex activity.
+- Practice simple Structural Reflexology techniques to release muscle strain affecting reflexes within Zone 5-1, with the aim of improving foot function, balance, and reflex responsiveness.

 Your registration fee entitles you to receive the recorded webinars.